 A scheduler queue is a standard JMS queue extended with a timer behaviour.
-When a scheduler queue receives a message with a property called 'scheduleDate' (typed as a long) then the message is not delivered immediately but at the date specified by the property.
+When a scheduler queue receives a message with a property called 'scheduleDate' (typed as a long) then the message is not available for delivery before the date specified by the property.